florianherrengt/spacetime_explained/README.md

 Yes, it is true!
 However, this usually follows with a long and complicated discussion...

 This article attempts to explain this in a simple way.
-It won't be accurate and takes a lot of freedom to simplify concepts.
+It won't be a deep dive and takes a lot of freedom to simplify concepts.

 [![teaching_physics](./teaching_physics.png)](https://xkcd.com/895/)

+This is all about **Time dilation.**

+From Wikipedia:

+_In the theory of relativity, time dilation is a difference of elapsed time between two events as measured by observers either moving relative to each other or differently situated from a gravitational mass or masses._

+_Time dilation explains why two working clocks will report different times after different accelerations_

+Before we jump into it, there are few concepts we need to cover.

-## The basics
+# The basics

 ## Speed of light